The MirCR25 Wireless Contact Closure Relays are a set of two boards, a sender board and a receiver board. The Contact closure input

 Each board is equipped with a Wireless Module.
 The wireless module adds wireless communications to the board and is paired using the serial numbers of the radios installed.
 The module is powered from the board and the board itself will require 12 volts of power and can be hard wired or you can purchase a "wall wart" type Power Supply at checkout.

-You have your choice of three modules that can be installed on the boards.
-The modules installed will affect the range or distance the boards will be able to effectively communicate with each other.
-The default option is the "Standard Range", which operates up to 300 feet (91 m) and includes a small integrated antenna that cannot be moved or positioned.
-The 1-mile (1.6 km) and 2-mile (3.2 km) modules have an external whip antenna which will be needed if installing the boards in an enclosure or if positioning the antenna is necessary for line of site operation.
+The modules installed are a 900MHx XBee-PRO 900HP with a 2-mile (3.2 km) range.
+The modules have an encluded external whip antenna that can me extended using an RP-SMA extension cable for positioning the antenna for line of site operation.
 Hills, Trees, and Buildings will greatly reduce communication range of all wireless devices as will indoor use, so practical distances may be less.

 An extension cable can be used on the 1-mile & 2-Mile antennas to position the antenna if needed.
 The cable should be no longer than 20' (6 m) to prevent signal loss.
 The antenna uses an RP-SMA connection or Reverse Polarity SMA connector.